SoftwareEngineeringToolDemos/ICSE-2012-BabelRef/README.md

 # ICSE-2012-BabelRef
-Detection and Renaming Tool for Cross-Language Program Entities in Dynamic Web Applications
+Detection and Renaming Tool for Cross-Language Program Entities in Dynamic Web Applications.

 This repository contains information related to the tool BabelRef presented in the 34th International Conference on Software Engineering (ICSE), 2012.
 The tool was originally presented in [this paper](http://ieeexplore.ieee.org/xpl/login.jsp?tp=&arnumber=6227240).